Flexible Spending Accounts: Independent Information about FSAs

 (Note that funds cannot be transferred between different types of FSA if you have more than one type, a common confusion)

-There are two very important limits you must know about when signing up for a Flexible Spending Account, whether dependent care, health spending, or travel:
+There are two very important limits you must know about when signing up for a Flexible Spending Account, whether dependent care FSA, health reimbursement account, or travel FSA:

 1. Most importantly, you must spend all the money put within the “plan year” on eligible expenses, which is usually company’s fiscal year but not always.
 The money left in the account at the end of the “plan year” not spent on eligible expenses is forfeited back to the company, although sometimes there is a grace period at the end.